Delta-Academy/Go/README.md

 ## Suggested Approach :+1:

-1. Use monte carlo tree search to simlulate possible future trajectories>
+1. Use one or multiple of the approaches you've used in the course so far
 2. **Write `train()`**, borrowing from past exercises
 3. **Iterate, iterate, iterate** on that `train()` function
 4. **Print out important values** - otherwise bugs in your code may slip through the cracks :astonished: